 AI is nothing but a brand.
 A powerful brand, but an empty promise.
 The concept of “intelligence” is entirely subjective and intrinsically human.
 Those who espouse the limitless wonders of AI and warn of its dangers – including the likes of Bill Gates and Elon Musk – all make the same false presumption: that intelligence is a one-dimensional spectrum and that technological advancements propel us along that spectrum, down a path that leads toward human-level capabilities.(emphasis added) Nuh uh.
 The advancements only happen with labeled data.
 We are advancing quickly, but in a different direction and only across a very particular, restricted microcosm of capabilities.

 The term artificial intelligence has no place in science or engineering.
 “AI” is valid only for philosophy and science fiction – and, by the way, I totally love the exploration of AI in those areas. – Eric Siegel

 Elon Musk, much like Bill Gates, has a long term established pattern of talking about things that he does not have any training or insight into — and media treats what he says, on virtually any topic, as likely valid.
-All of this occurs while we have university professors who study all of the issues discussed by Musk, and have a real background, who are acknowledged experts in these fields, but who go un-interviewed.
-This shows that our media do not know who is reliable sources for information.
+All of this occurs while we have university professors who study all of the issues discussed by Musk and have a real background, who are acknowledged experts in these fields, but who go un-interviewed.
+This shows that our media do not know who are reliable sources for information.
 This applies to both the topic of AI and many other topics.